WH Pierce prize

 Instituted to commemorate the late WH (Bill) Pierce, this prestigious award is given to a microbiologist who has made a substantial contribution to applied microbiology.

-This prestigious prize is awarded each year to an early career microbiologist who has made a substantial contribution to the science of applied microbiology.
+This prestigious prize is awarded each year to an academic at an early stage in their career who has made a substantial contribution to the science of applied microbiology.
 It is worth £6,000, split as a £5000 unrestricted educational grant and £1000 as a cash prize.
 Recipients do not have to be existing SfAM members.

 The award was instituted in 1984 by the directors of Oxoid to commemorate the life and works of the late WH (Bill) Pierce, former Chief Bacteriologist of Oxo Ltd and a long-time member of the Society.
 Application is through nomination by members of the Society only.
 Deadline 31 August 2021.